What You Need to Know Before You Install a Koi Pond

 Ongoing maintenance is the biggest responsibility associated with backyard koi ponds.
 Be prepared to continually clean up fallen leaves and other debris that could contaminate your pond.
 Regularly inspect and clean the pond filter and repair it immediately if it breaks down.
 Filtration and aeration should help with pest problems.
 Regular water pH testing and adjustments (once a week for the first few months and twice a month after that) keep your fish healthy.

-If you decide to install a koi pond, let The Grounds Guys® help.
-Then turn to us for pond maintenance down the road to keep algae, aquatic weeds, bad odors, and murky water at bay.
+If you decide to install a koi pond at your home or business, let The Grounds Guys® help.
+Then turn to us for commercial and residential aquatic maintenance services down the road to keep algae, aquatic weeds, bad odors, and murky water at bay.
+Contact us today to request an estimate!

 For Further Reading: